MelCoderDojo/pygame/README.md

-# pygame
+# Pygame
-Reserouces for learning Pygame, a library for making games with Python.
+Resources for learning Pygame, a library for making games with Python.